-- CheckPoint: Provide several IDS tools.
+CheckPoint: Provide several IDS tools.

 As our world is growing day by day, the amount of data traffic is also increasing.
 So, as we are moving forward, we need a more secure and safe network for the data transfer.
 Also, from the organization’s perspective, in order to maintain the business continuity or to gain customer trust, the security of the network for any data is an important aspect.
 So here IDS plays an important role from which all the inbound the outbound traffic passes from them which stops all the malicious activities from accessing the network.

 This is a guide to IDS Tools.
-Here we discuss the explanation and steps for choosing some of the highly-rated IDS Tools.
+Here we discuss the basic concept and steps for choosing some of the highly-rated IDS Tools.
 You can also go through our other suggested articles to learn more –